AVIC AS700 Airship: Design and development

 The AS700 is a medium-sized blimp that is around 48 meters (158 ft) long, a height of 12 meters (39 ft) and a total volume of around 3,500 m^{3} (123,600 ft^{3}).
-Like all modern airships, helium is the lifting gas.
+Like almost all modern airships, helium is used as the lifting gas.

 The AS700 has an ellipsoid hull, with a rigid tail configuration done in an "X" positioning rather than the traditional "+" positioning.
 The design is considered as a light and cost-effective capsule-shaped airship.
 The tail has flight control surfaces to allow in ease in steering.
 The gondola of the airship possess a non-retractable single-point landing gear under the rear which creates a center of gravity that gives the AS700 stability when being ferried on the ground.

 As a non-rigid airship, the AS700's envelope is a single lift gas cell manufactured from a multi-layer fabric-film laminate composite material that provides the needed strength, low helium leak rate, tear and weather resistance.
 Within the outer envelope, the airship possess ballonets for pitch control.
 The ballonets are made from lightweight polymer cells which is equipped with helium safety valves to prevent over-pressurization and to allow for a safe landing in the event of maneuvering system failure.

 The AS700 feature modern fly-by-wire flight control systems with advanced avionics, with the gondola being big enough to house a single pilot alongside 9 passengers and can be configured with a food service facility and a washroom.
 The large windows are designed to open in flight.
 Pilot controls are done with a side stick controller, which makes the blimp easy to operate.
 It can also be configured for unmanned operations.

 An interesting aspect of the AS700 is its thrust-vectoring features.
 The blimp possess modern thrust vectoring propulsion systems that allows the AS700 to do both STOL and VTOL operations.
 The maximum takeoff weight is 4,150 kg with the maximum range being 700 km.
 Likewise, its maximum flight time is recorded to be 10 hours and is capable of achieving a maximum speed of a 100 km/h.
 Since it is a civilian blimp, AVIC recommends that the airship to not fly under treacherous weather conditions such as thunderstorms, snowstorms, heavy fog or lightning.